-Once the spring bulbs finish blooming, there is often a time gap before the herbaceous perennials begin to bloom.
+Once the spring bulbs finish blooming, there is often a period of time before the herbaceous perennials begin to bloom.
 Bearded iris (Iris germanica) fill in this gap splendidly, blooming in April through mid-June, depending on the variety.
 The shorter bearded iris, such as the dwarf varieties bloom earlier while the elegant tall bearded iris bloom later in May to mid-June.
 No matter which type you grow, you can depend on them to bloom for a full two weeks.

 Iris are named after the Greek goddess of the rainbow because they come in every color except true red.
 Breeders have been trying to hybridize red iris since the Middle Ages.
 Iris are most commonly seen in shades of purple, but they can also be pink, yellow, white and blue.
-So-called “black iris” are actually very dark purples.
+The so-called “black iris” are actually very dark purples.

 Bearded iris come in every size from the tiny eight inch dwarf iris to the 48 inch tall iris.
 The smaller varieties grow from bulbs which should be planted about one inch deep in the ground.
 Like most spring blooming bulbs, they are planted in the fall before the ground freezes.
 The foliage is grass-like and emerges in the spring.
 At the end of the season, it dies back and should be removed from the garden.
 Leaving it in your garden over the winter invites pests to over winter in it.

 The taller iris grow from rhizomes which sit on top of the ground and should not be covered.
 The roots, which grow from the bottom of the rhizomes, do grow into the soil.
-Iris should be planted in the summer and early fall.
-They need time for the roots to become established so the latest that they should be planted is at least six weeks before your first frost.
+Iris rhizomes should be planted in the summer and early fall 12 to 24 inches apart so that they do not become crowded too quickly.
+Crowding encourages pests and disease and fewer flowers.The rhizomes need time for the roots to become established so the latest that they should be planted is at least six weeks before your first frost.
 If the roots heave out of the ground during the winter, don’t try to force them back down.
 Instead, lightly cover them with soil to protect them from the cold.

 All iris like full sun, at least a minimum of 6 hours of sunlight each day.
 You can fertilize by lightly digging compost in around your plants or using 6-10-10 fertilizer in the spring when the iris start growing and again about a month after they finish blooming to boost food production in the bulbs or rhizomes.

-After they finish blooming, you should cut the flower stems down to the ground.
+After they finish blooming, cut the flower stems down to the ground.
 Allowing them to go to seed robs the plant of energy that should be directed to the bulb or rhizome to help it survive the winter.
 Removing the spent flowers immediately is especially necessary if you are growing re-blooming iris.
 They will not rebloom if you allow the first flush of flowers to mature to seeds.
 If you remove the first flowers on your reblooming iris, you can expect a second flush of flowers in 4 to 8 weeks.
 Reblooming is not guaranteed, however.

 Iris make excellent cut flowers.
 Harvest your flowers early in the day.
-Choose buds that are just beginning to open rather than flowers that are fully open.
+Choose stems with buds that are just beginning to open rather than flowers that are fully open.
 The buds will open in a few hours in the vase.
 Place your flowers in a bucket of tepid water until you are ready to create your arrangement.
 When you are ready to arrange them, re-cut the stems about an inch above the original cut at an angle.
 To ensure the longest life for your flowers, keep your arrangement out of direct sunlight.
 It’s also a good idea to place it away from drafty doors and windows.
 Be sure to remove dead and dying flowers promptly.